-- A. In addition to the regular data audits conducted by internal affairs, the division commanders shall periodically audit an individual employee's history.
-Using this information and their experience, the commander may be able to identify employees who may need remedial/corrective intervention even before such is indicated by the early warning system data audit. - B. When under early warning system monitoring, the employee's division commander and supervisor shall meet with the employee to discuss the situation in depth to: - 1.
-Identify problems or potential problems: - 2.
+- A. In addition to the regular data audits conducted by the Internal Affairs Unit, the Lieutenant(s) shall periodically audit an individual employee's history.
+Using this information and their experience, the Lieutenant(s) may be able to identify employees who may need remedial/corrective intervention even before such is indicated by the early warning system data audit. - B. When under early warning system monitoring, the employee's Lieutenant and supervisor shall meet with the employee to discuss the situation in depth to: - 1.
+Identify problems or potential problems; - 2.
 Determine short and long-term goals for improvement; - 3.
 Come to a consensus commitment on a plan for long-term improved performance; - 4.
-Advise of the monitoring process and the repercussions of future sustained transgressions. - C. Generally, personnel should expect to remain under intensive monitoring and supervision for at least three (3) months when an early warning flag is triggered or until the supervisor concludes that the employee's behavior has been remediated (whichever is longer). - D. Supervisor/Employee Meeting - 1.
-All supervisor/employee meetings shall be thoroughly documented, which will be forwarded to the Chief of Police or his designee.
+Advise of the monitoring process and the repercussions of future sustained transgressions. - C. Generally, personnel should expect to remain under intensive monitoring and supervision for at least three (3) months when an early warning flag is triggered or until the supervisor concludes that the employee's behavior has been remediated (whichever is longer). - D. Supervisor/Employee Meeting will be forwarded to the Chief of Police or designee.
 The affected employee and supervisor shall meet on a regular basis, minimally monthly, to discuss progress towards the agreed upon goals and objectives.